-Having the proper keyboard for gaming can mean the difference between owning, and getting owned.
-Seriously.
-You don’t need to have the best keyboard, but you definitely need a good one.
+Having a good keyboard for gaming can mean the difference between owning, and getting owned.
+That’s why it pays to find yourself the best possible gaming keyboard for under $50.

-Either way, whatever your budget is, you’re able to get a great gaming keyboard for almost any price.
-There are even combo sets that are really good for entry-level gamers, and cost next to nothing when you compare them to individually priced items – and don’t forget those mechanical options!
+Regardless, whatever your budget is, you’re able to get a great gaming keyboard for almost any price.
+There are even cheap combo sets available that are awesome for entry-level gamers!

 If you have any questions about my list of the best gaming keyboards under $50, don’t hesitate to leave a comment!

-The CM Storm Devastator II keyboard + mouse combo is a great buy for under $30.
-Yes, it’s a combo and you’re here for just a keyboard, but hey, it’s great quality and you really can’t beat that price if you need a new mouse at the same time.
+The Cooler Master Devastator 3 keyboard + mouse combo is a great buy for under $50.
+Yes, it's a combo and you're here for just a keyboard, but hey, it's great quality and you really can't beat that price if you need a new mouse at the same time.

 The keyboard is really great, and the keys actually feel somewhat mechanical by offering a more tactile feel than your average membrane keyboard would.
 It also has dedicated media buttons so you can switch songs or change the volume easily enough.
 The unit is lightweight but feels relatively durable and not cheap like you would assume.
 One downside is that the keyboard's LEDs can only be toggled on/off, and when they're off it's nearly impossible to actually see what's what..

-All-in-all, Cooler master went all out with the Devastator II keyboard + mouse combo, and for under $30?
-That’s a hard deal to refuse and it makes for an awesome budget setup.
+All-in-all, Cooler master went all out with the Devastator 3 keyboard + mouse combo, and for just shy of $40?
+That's a hard deal to refuse and it makes for an awesome budget setup!

 - Scr Lk controls LED Backlighting